 - WiFi isn’t reliant on the internet.
 Similar to a car able to skip the highway and go offroading, WiFi is available on business or home networks even when an internet connection is not, allowing devices to communicate with one another.
 Think WiFi-enabled speakers!

 - Having a strong WiFi signal won’t necessarily improve your internet performance.
 Remember, WiFi is just a means of getting content to your device.
 To enjoy faster speeds, you’ll need to pay for it.
-The more devices you have on your home network, the more likely you are to experience slower, interrupted speeds, so look for options that offer speeds up to 100 Mbps or higher.
+The more devices you have on your home network, the more likely you are to experience slower, interrupted speeds, so look for options that offer 100 Mbps download speed or faster.

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, HighSpeedOptions will earn a commission if you click and make a purchase.

-There isn’t much worse than watching paint dry, but a slow internet connection is definitely one.
+There aren’t many things worse than watching paint dry, but a slow internet connection is definitely one of them.
 Knowing what you do now about WiFi and internet, we’ve compiled a few tips to improve your connection in minutes.